 Benefits of Enjin Coin

-• Unlimited potential: The gaming industry (and virtual world-building in particular) is big and growing.
+• Potential for Growth: The gaming industry (and virtual world-building in particular) is big and growing.
 That means there’s a lot of potential runway for Enjin Coin ahead.

 • Relatively affordable price: For crypto investors, ENJ is still affordable for almost anyone — unlike Bitcoin or Ethereum.
 (See more on price in the next section.)